mjordan/islandora_workbench_integration/README.md

 * User
 * URL alias

+Also provides endpoints for exposing:

+* the maximum file size that can be uploaded
+* Drupal's version number

-Also provides an endpoint for exposing the maximum file size that can be uploaded.
-Access to this endpoint requires the 'administer site configuration' permission.
+Access to both of these endpoints requires the 'administer site configuration' permission.

 ## Usage